-Welcome to the BC SPCA Burnaby Branch.
-We are one of 44 BC SPCA locations across the province serving sick, neglected, abused and homeless animals.
+Welcome to the BC SPCA Burnaby Community Animal Centre.
+We are one of 42 BC SPCA locations across the province serving sick, neglected, abused and homeless animals.
 Whether you are looking to adopt a new furry friend into your family or would like to know more about how you can make difference for animals in our community, we are here to help.
 The BC SPCA is a not-for-profit organization which relies primarily on community donations to help animals in need.
 Please join us in the fight against animal cruelty!

 Respectfully acknowledging that the BC SPCA in Burnaby is located on the unceded traditional territory of the downriver hən̓q̓əmin̓əm̓ speaking peoples – ,xʷməθkʷəy̓əm (Musqueam), and səl̓ilwətaɁɬ (Tsleil-Waututh) Nations, and the Skwxwú7mesh-ulh Sníchim speaking peoples – Skwxwú7mesh Uxwumixw (Squamish) Nation whose historical relationships with the land continue to this day.